alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 Export rules cover single substances as well as mixtures (also called preparations), eg paints, inks, glues or oils.

 $CTA

-Also check the import rules of the country that you’re exporting the chemicals to, which may be less or more strict than in the UK.
-You can [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Also check the import rules of the country you’re exporting to.
+Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)

 $CTA

 ##Licences for controlled chemicals
 {:#licences-controlled-chemicals}